Worship Gatherings FAQ

 Then the Saturday before the gathering, you will receive a reminder email with a quick questionnaire to be filled out prior to attending the gathering the next day.

 Note: you are welcome to participate in any of the gatherings regardless of which expression is hosting the Sunday worship gathering.
 You may also register for more than one worship gathering if you would like.
-We are, however, capping total attendance at 50 (including children).
-After 50 spots have been reserved for a particular Sunday gathering, you can be added to a waitlist.
+We are, however, capping attendance per state recommendations for houses of worship and what enables us to socially distance seats of RSVP groups (including children).
+After all the open spots have been reserved for a particular Sunday gathering, you can still be added to a waitlist.

 What tangible safety precautions are we taking to minimize any transmission of sickness at in-person gatherings?